hamishgibbs/pull_facebook_data_for_good/README.md

 Clone this repository and alter the file paths in the makefile

 ### Usage
 Target datsets are stored in a standard format (country, id, origin_year, origin_month, origin_day, *origin_hour*) in a csv file.
 Currently, the full timeseries of every listed datset is downloaded.

+Currently functional for Mobility and Colocation datasets only.

 Download colocation data:
 ```shell